GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Annotation/GO_enrichment/FDR_0.05/README.md

 No enriched GO terms

 ### 10. Effect of parental gene expression on homeolog-specific expression
-No enriched Go terms in both Tms and Tml (including parental legacy, absense of homeolog expression bias, and novel homeolog expression bias).
+No enriched GO terms in both Tms and Tml (including parental legacy, absense of homeolog expression bias, and novel homeolog expression bias).